B2B Marketing: When to Hire vs. Outsource [INFOGRAPHIC]

 - Once done, you may need to invest in permanent worker bees and specialists for the tactical and technical day-to-day.
 And…

-- Since investment in highly skilled specialists is critical to effectively manage online marketing, data and marketing operations; you may find you can limit your higher-level management team to a single person who oversees and supports that team’s workload.
+- Since investment in highly skilled specialists is critical to effectively manage online marketing, data, and marketing operations – you may find you can limit your higher-level management team to a single person who oversees and supports that team’s workload.

 How much of a role does or should content play in driving business outcomes?
-Is it becoming harder to produce the right level of content to fuel web traffic and support the sales team?
+Is it becoming harder to produce the right level of content to increase web traffic and support the sales team?
 How compelling and interesting is your content?

 - You may consider using internal staff to develop a content strategy and topic ideas, and provide subject matter expertise on a potential story or technical aspect, while also…

-- Another option is to outsource the planning process to an expert to ensure you have the smartest content strategy possible, then use internal staff to integrate critical content marketing tools and manage the development and execution (with incremental support from creative agencies).
+- Another option is to outsource the planning process to an expert to ensure you have the smartest content strategy possible.
+Then, use internal staff to integrate critical content marketing tools and manage the development and execution (with incremental support from creative agencies).

-These suggestions above are just examples and much depends on your company’s size, budgets and goals.
+These suggestions above are just examples and much depends on your company’s size, budgets, and goals.
 I hope they provide food for thought and some ideas for what to think through in the digital age.

 Download this Infographic summary of B2B marketing outsourcing considerations.